hagerhamed1420/sales-dashboard/README.md

- Sales Analytics Dashboard using Excel—as part of my journey at the Information Technology Institute (ITI)! 🚀 During my training at ITI, I built a fully interactive sales dashboard using Excel only, demonstrating how spreadsheet tools can be leveraged for powerful business insights without the need for complex BI software.
-📌 Key Highlights & Insights:
-🔹 Total Sales: $9,304
- 🔹 Number of Orders: 121,317
- 🔹 Number of Products: 504
- 🔹 Number of Subcategories: 295
- 🔹 Top Product by Value: $127,421,677
- 🔹 Lowest Product by Value: $8,831,539
-📊 Dashboard visuals include:
-Sales Orders per Category: Accessories led with over 6,000 orders.
-Tax Contribution: Highest from Clothing and Components.
-Credit Card Approvals: Dominated by Bikes and Accessories.
-Product Count by Category: Accessories have the highest count.
-Top 10 Products: Includes helmets, bottles, tubes, and gear.
-Sales by Territory: UK tops all regions, followed by Southeast.
-Average Weight Distribution: Bikes make up over 43% of total weight.
-💡 Tools Used:
-Microsoft Excel: Pivot Tables, Slicers, Charts, Conditional Formatting, and Formulas.
-This dashboard was part of my data analysis training at ITI, and it shows how Excel alone can turn raw data into actionable sales intelligence.
+📝 Project Description
+As part of my Data Analysis training at the Information Technology Institute (ITI), I developed an interactive Sales Analytics Dashboard using Microsoft Excel.
+The goal was to demonstrate how spreadsheet tools can provide powerful business insights without the need for complex BI software.

+Our objectives included:

+Analyzing company-wide sales performance across multiple dimensions

+Identifying top-performing products and regions

+Visualizing KPIs and trends to support data-driven decision making

+📊 Dataset Overview

+Total Sales: $9,304

+Number of Orders: 121,317

+Number of Products: 504

+Number of Subcategories: 295

+Top Product by Value: $127,421,677

+Lowest Product by Value: $8,831,539

+Key Data Dimensions:

+Product Category & Subcategory

+Order Volume

+Territory & Region

+Payment Method (e.g., Credit Card)

+Product Weight

+🛠 Techniques Used

+Data Cleaning and Transformation

+Pivot Tables and Slicers

+Calculated Columns and KPIs

+Conditional Formatting for Visual Cues

+Data Aggregation and Ranking

+Dynamic Filtering and Drill-Downs

+📈 Dashboard Overview
+The Excel dashboard was fully interactive, allowing users to explore key sales metrics and uncover insights.

+Main Features:

+Sales Orders per Category: Accessories led with over 6,000 orders

+Tax Contribution: Clothing and Components were the top contributors

+Credit Card Approvals: Highest approval rates in Bikes and Accessories

+Product Count by Category: Accessories had the highest product count

+Top 10 Products: Included helmets, bottles, tubes, and gear

+Sales by Territory: UK dominated followed by Southeast

+Average Weight Distribution: Bikes accounted for over 43% of total weight

+💡 Key Insights

+Accessories are the leading category in terms of both sales and product count

+The UK territory generated the highest total revenue

+Bikes contribute significantly to shipping weight, influencing logistics

+Helmets were among the highest-grossing products, indicating seasonal or safety-driven demand

+Tax and payment behavior vary by product category, highlighting customer behavior differences

+✅ Recommendations

+Optimize stock for high-performing products such as helmets and bottles

+Leverage UK and Southeast regions for targeted marketing efforts

+Review logistics and shipping costs related to bike products due to high weight share

+Tailor credit card promotions toward categories with higher approval rates

+Monitor Accessories category closely for trends and innovation opportunities